admiralnlson/castle-falkenstein-fvtt/README.md

 ## Character Sheet
 The same character sheet is used for PCs and NPCs.

-As per FoundryVTT default behaviour, if the permission level granted to a non-GM Player on a character is 'None' (default), then the character does not appear to the player in the Actors tab.
+As per FoundryVTT default behaviour, if the permission level granted to a non-GM player on a character is 'None' (default), then the character does not appear to the player in the Actors tab.

-And here is what happens with higher Player permission levels:
+And here is what happens with higher permission levels:

 | Character sheet part | Limited | Observer | Owner  | Host (GM) |
 |----------------------|:-------:|:--------:|:------:|:---------:|